apeirora/audit-log-poc-for-otel/docs/community-proposal.md

 ## Failure Class Taxonomy

+This taxonomy groups the common failure classes observed in the PoC and in community incident analysis.
+It is intended as a lightweight, implementation-neutral vocabulary that helps map observed drops to actionable mitigations.

 | Class             | Examples                      | Mitigation                               |
 | ----------------- | ----------------------------- | ---------------------------------------- |
 | Transient Network | brief 5xx, connection refused | Exponential retry + persistent buffering |